Pandora in the Crimson Shell: Ghost Urn: Manga

 The manga, written and illustrated by Kōshi Rikudō and based on a concept by Masamune Shirow, began publication in Kadokawa Shoten's Newtype Ace magazine on 10 October 2012.
-When Newtype Ace ceased publication on 10 July 2013, the series was transferred to Kadokawa's Niconico Ace website, where it resumed publication on 17 September 2013.
-The series has entered its final arc with the release of its 24th volume in February 2023.
+When Newtype Ace ceased publication on 10 July 2013, the series was transferred to Kadokawa's Niconico Ace website, where it resumed publication on 17 September.
+The series entered its final arc with the release of its 24th volume in February 2023.
+The series ended on 20 September 2024.
+Kadokawa collected the series in 26 volumes, published from 7 March 2013, to 9 November 2024.
 Seven Seas Entertainment licensed the series for publication in North America.

 Volumes

 Anime

 An anime adaptation by Studio Gokumi and AXsiZ was announced in Kadokawa's Gundam Ace magazine in October 2015.
-The anime is directed by Munenori Nawa written by Tatsuya Takahashi with character design by Takuya Tani.
+The anime is directed by Munenori Nawa and written by Tatsuya Takahashi, with character designs by Takuya Tani.
 The anime was first released as a film, which received a limited two-week theatrical release starting on 5 December 2015, before airing as a television series on Tokyo MX between 8 January 2016 and 25 March 2016.
 The opening theme is "hopeness" by Zaq, while the ending theme song is "LoSe±CoNtRoL" (ルーズコントロール, Rūzu Kontorōru) performed by Sanae Fuku and Manami Numakura.
-The series is licensed in North America by Funimation, who simulcast the subtitled version as it aired and streamed a broadcast dub version from 12 February 2016, and in Australia by Madman Entertainment, who are streaming the series on AnimeLab.
+The series is licensed in North America by Funimation, which simulcast the subtitled version as it aired and streamed a broadcast dub version from 12 February 2016, and in Australia by Madman Entertainment, which are streaming the series on AnimeLab.